 In some cases, small amounts of cartilage or bone may remain after rhinoplasty, leading to the appearance of bumps or unevenness.
 These residual structures might not be immediately visible but can become more noticeable as swelling subsides.
 This is particularly common in patients who had dorsal humps or more complex nasal reshaping.
 Depending on the size and location of the residual material, minor imperfections may smooth out over time or may require minor touch-up procedures to achieve the desired final look.

-As part of the body’s healing response, the formation of internal scar tissue or calluses can occur after rhinoplasty.
+As part of the body’s healing response, internal scar tissue formation or calluses can occur after rhinoplasty.
 These structures develop as the nose stabilizes and tissues repair themselves, sometimes creating small nasal bumps or lumps, as well as firmness under the skin.
 While minor scar tissue often softens and becomes less noticeable over time, thicker or more prominent calluses may require additional treatment if they impact the final appearance.
 Regular follow-ups with your surgeon can help monitor healing and catch any concerns early.

 Post-Operative Trauma